turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-one.md

 - **Use object and array prototype methods to perform data manipulation**
 - Create a user interface that is easy to use and clearly displays information.
-- Write modular, reusable code that follows SRP (Single Responsibility Principle)
+- Write DRY, reusable code that follows SRP (Single Responsibility Principle)
 - **Implement a robust testing suite using TDD**
 - **Make network requests to retrieve data**
 - **Collaborate productively and professionally as a team.
 Ensure all team members are able to be heard and contribute throughout the project.**